St Augustine's College, Dungarvan: Sports

-The school encourages its students in many different areas of sport.
-The school's facilities include a 40 × 20 ft handball alley with glass back wall and viewing gallery, a 60 × 30 ft handball alley, a 120 × 60 ft gym, 6 GAA pitches, 1 soccer pitch, an 8-lane sprint track, a long & triple jump track, shot put, discus and hammer Circles, an all-weather hockey pitch, and also facilities for the high jump, javelin, and pole vault events.
+The school participates in a number of different sports.
+The school's facilities include a 40 × 20 ft handball alley with glass back wall and viewing gallery, a 60 × 30 ft handball alley, a 120 × 60 ft gym, six GAA pitches, a soccer pitch, an 8-lane sprint track, a long & triple jump track, shot put, discus and hammer circles, an all-weather hockey pitch, and also facilities for the high jump, javelin, and pole vault events.

-Since 1997, St Augustine's College has competed in a mini-Olympics type of European sporting event known as Superschools.
+Since 1997, St Augustine's College in a European athletics event known as "Superschools".
 The college hosted the event in 1998 and 2008 and won both times.
 In the 24 years of the competition, St. Augustine's College have won nine times, eight of which have been consecutive – the only school in Europe to achieve this.
-Usually schools from eight other countries compete.
 Their most recent win was in 2018.

-Patron Saint
+Patron saint

 The college is named in honour of the 4th-century saint, Augustine of Hippo.
 Other English-speaking Augustinian Schools with the same patron include Richland, New Jersey; San Diego, California – both in the United States; Manila in the Philippines; a school in Malta, another Irish one in New Ross, and one in Sydney, Australia.

-Augustine was a key figure in the doctrinal development of Western Christianity and is often referred to as a "Doctor of the Church" by Roman Catholics.
-Two of his surviving works, namely "The Confessions" (his autobiography) and "The City of God", are regarded as Western classics and are still read by Christians around the world.
-Augustine is often considered one of the theological fountainheads of Reformation, because of his teaching on salvation and grace, Martin Luther himself also having been an Augustinian friar.
-Augustine was not a Biblical fundamentalist.